alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/WindStrength-v1.md

 Errors raised when setting this property:

-  * org.alljoyn.Error.FeatureNotAvailable --- Returend if there is no selectable
+  * org.alljoyn.Error.FeatureNotAvailable --- Returend if AutoMode is not
-  operational mode id.
+  supported.
   * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
   if value is not acceptable due to internal state.
   * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote